Ab Dekh Khuda Kya Karta Hai: Plot

-Fraudulent businessman, Jan-e-Alam, manipulates young innocent girls who are chronically jobless, by giving them a job and subjecting them to improper advances.
-Many women working under Jan-e-Alam are constantly harassed, subjected to assaults, and slandered when they refuse the advances of their boss.
+Fraudulent businessman, Jan-e-Alam, manipulates young, innocent girls who are chronically jobless, by giving them a job and subjecting them to improper advances.
+Many women working under Jan-e-Alam are constantly harassed, subjected to assaults, and slandered when they refuse his advances.

 Maryam is also victimised by him.
 When she refuses to comply with his inappropriate demands, he traps her in a business scam and gets her jailed.
-Maryam manages to get herself out, but unfortunately, she keeps finding herself under the threat of her malicious ex-employer who doesn't seem to stop making her life miserable.
-He tries to use her for getting a consignment, but she saves herself and runs back to her house in a state of trauma.
+Maryam manages to get herself out, but she keeps finding herself under the threat of her malicious ex-employer who doesn't seem to stop making her life miserable.
+He tries to use her to get a consignment, but she saves herself and runs back to her house in a state of trauma.
 His partner in crime is his driver, who goes to bring Maryam back, but her mother saves her this time.
-Alam loves his mother and sister and they blindly trust him but his driver, having turned towards good, advises Maryam to go to his sister’s engagement and tell everything and this is what she does but having lost the trust his mother and sister had in him, he swore revenge.
+Alam deeply loves his mother and sister, who trust him completely.
+However, his reformed driver urges Maryam to reveal the truth at his sister’s engagement.
+She follows his advice, leading to Alam losing his family's trust.
+Determined to retaliate, he vows revenge.
 He gets her marriage broken and then marries her instead faking he has changed but on the reception day he humiliates her and divorces her.
-Maryam replies saying look how my god will take revenge from you and then the show takes a leap.
+Maryam replies saying, Look how my god will take revenge from you and then the show takes a leap.

 Maryam is now working in a school owned by Shan-e-Alam.
 Unknown to her, he is Jan-e-Alam's younger brother and is kind-hearted.
-She is very rude with Shan, but eventually he starts falling in love with her.
+She is very rude to Shan, but eventually he starts falling in love with her.
 He helps her in every way possible and tries to propose her, but she tells him that she is divorced and expects that he will leave her after this revelation.
 But he instead talks to his mother about the alliance.
 She goes with him but is shocked to see Maryam since Alam told her about all his brutalities and asks her to refuse this marriage.
 She, while returning home, gets into an accident and dies after telling Alam about Maryam.
 So he goes to meet her and she accepts his apologies and then he promises Shan to make him marry the girl he loves but is shocked to see that the house is of Maryam.
 He pleads her to marry his brother to which she agrees.
 After their marriage he commits suicide because of his guilt and leaves a letter of his confessions.
 Shan and Maryam live their life happily ever after.